Kiuwan logo

 Developers with skills in legacy languages are also highly sought-after, as legacy systems can pose significant software and data security risks.
 However, developers with the skills to maintain legacy languages are retiring or leaving the job market at a higher rate than new legacy language developers are entering it.

-Moreover, new developers are rarely trained in legacy languages, so these languages are largely out of favor with the younger generation.
-This has left many companies in a precarious situation, as legacy system maintenance is often necessary to ensure their long-term security.
+Moreover, new developers are rarely trained in legacy languages, which are largely out of favor with the younger generation.
+This has left many companies in a precarious situation, as legacy system maintenance is often necessary to ensure long-term security.

 In this article, we’ll look at some examples of legacy languages, what applications still rely on these legacy languages, and why new DevSecOp organizations must cater to these languages.